PierreBSC/Pipeline-SeqFISH/README.md

 Analysis_result = Spot_visualisation(Analysis_result,Parameters,2,1,4);
 ```
 This command will project the position of the identified spots on a mean z-stack intensity projection allowing to evaluate the sensitivity and specificity of the spot detection method.
-In the example given, the spots and image come from Position two, Round one and Channel four, as specified in the function.
+In the example given, the spots and image come from position 2, round 1 and channel 4, as specified in the function.

 <img src="Screenshots/Example_good_spot_detection.png" alt="Example_good_spot_detection.png" width="300">